2600hz/monster-ui/docs/flags.md

 ### Available flags & helpers
 ##### apiUrl

 The `apiUrl` flag is most often used in conjunction with the `self.callApi` helper.
 It contains the API URL defined by the application document for this application.
-For more information about this document, check [this document][appstore]
+For more information about this document, check [this document][appstore].

 ##### appPath